adobeio/adobeio-documentation/README.md

 <img width="908" alt="webhook report log" src="https://user-images.githubusercontent.com/29133525/31210699-57b6f6bc-a951-11e7-8199-f1731125ee35.png">

 Note: Please help us make this documentation as useful as possible.
-If you find an error or have a suggestion to improve it, please click the Issues tab on this Github repository and
+If you find an error or have a suggestion to improve it, please click the **Issues** tab on this GiHhub repository and then click the **New Issue** button.
+Provide a title and description for your comment and then click **Submit Issue** button.